We’ve been talking for a while about .uk domains and why they’re so important to register alongside any .co.uk domains that you might own.

 We decided, part way through that 5-year window, to offer our customers their matching .uk domain for FREE.
 Some customers were offered their FREE .uk in December 2018, and others in March 2019.
 We want our customers to succeed online so gifting the matching .uk was our way of helping with that.

 FREE .uk – due for renewal soon

-Customers that received their FREE .uk in December 2018 will already have received emails from us about renewing their .uk before it expires.
+Customers that received their FREE .uk in March 2019 will have already received emails from us about renewing their .uk before it expires.
 There is absolutely no obligation to renew it, but we do advise it is a wise move to protect your brand name and stop competitors using it.